brillout/vite-plugin-server-entry/README.md

 // server/index.js

-// Add this at the begining (or at least before receiving any HTTP request) import '../dist/server/entry.js' // or wherever the build directory is
+// Add this at the begining (or at least before receiving any HTTP request) if (process.env.NODE_ENV === 'production') {
+  await import('../dist/server/entry.js') // or wherever the build directory is }

 // ...
 // Your server code (Express.js, Hono, Cloudflare Worker, Vercel, ...)
 // ...
 ```

-Make sure to import `dist/server/entry.js` only in production, see [Conditional manual import](https://github.com/brillout/vite-plugin-server-entry/issues/6).
+For alternative approaches to conditionally import `dist/server/entry.js` only in production, see [Conditional manual import](https://github.com/brillout/vite-plugin-server-entry/issues/6).

 > [!NOTE]
 > The import path may be different: